NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/methylationArray/Array_Tutorial.md

 Despite the increasing popularity of sequencing based methods, methylation arrays remain the platform of choice for many epigenome-wide association studies.
 Their user-friendly and more streamlined data analysis workflow in combination with a lower price per sample make them the preferred tool for - especially larger scale - studies.
 In this tutorial, an overview of a typical analysis of a Illumina HumanMethylation450 array will be presented.

 But first; a bit of history.
 Measurement of DNA methylation by Infinium technology (Infinium I) was first employed by Illumina on the HumanMethylation27 (27k) array, which measured methylation at approximately 27,000 CpGs, primarily in gene promoters.
 Like bisulfite sequencing, the Infinium assay detected methylation status at single base resolution.
 However, due to its relatively limited coverage the array platform was not truly considered “genome-wide” until the arrival of the 450k array.
 The 450k array increased the genomic coverage of the platform to over 450,000 gene-centric sites by combining the original Infinium I probes with the novel Infinium II probes.
 Both probe types employ 50bp probes that query a [C/T] polymorphism created by bisulfite conversion of unmethylated cytosines in the genome.
 However, the Infinium I and II assays differ in the number of beads required to detect methylation at a single locus.
 Infinium I assays use two beads per CpG, one for each of the methylated and unmethylated states.
-In contrast, the Infinium II design uses one bead type and the methylated state is determined at the single base extension step after hybridization (See Figure 1).
+In contrast, the Infinium II design uses only one bead type and the methylated state is determined at the single base extension step after hybridization (See Figure 1).
 In 2016, the 850k array (also called EPIC array) was introduced.
 This array also uses a combination of the Infinium I and II assays but builds upon the 450k slide with >90% of the original 450K CpGs plus an additional 350,000 CpGs in mainly enhancer regions.
 As a result of this increase coverage a 450k slide can contain 12 arrays for 12 samples whilst the EPIC has only 8 spaces for 8 samples per array.
 The EPIC array is replacing the 450K array as the _de facto_ standard for methylation analyses; the data processing for both is however fairly similar.

 ![](Figures/Infinium.png)
 *Fig. 1: (Up) Infinium I and II design.*